The Islands of Hawaii

 Kaanapali Beach happens to be the top beach here on Maui, attracting many different honeymooners and families who want to enjoy the soft sparkles of this beach.
 You can also head on over for a stroll in Lahaina Town if the beaches are not your favorite activity on Maui.
 Wailea also offers great spots for diving, snorkeling, and even wildlife watching.
 If you are interested in snorkeling, it is suggested to take a boat out to Molokini, which is a lava shaped rock that is twenty-five minutes out in the ocean.

 Maui is a great place for visiting.
-Whether you want to head on over to the Hawaiian Islands during the Winter, the Summer, or in the Spring, you will have the perfect experience and you may even find activities that are unknown to the typical visitor, but adventurous and fun for you and your family.
+Whether you want to head on over to the Hawaiian Islands during the Winter, the Summer, or in the Spring, you will have the perfect experience and you may even find activities that are unknown to the typical visitor, but adventurous and fun for you and your family when visiting Hawaii.

-The island of Oahu is home to the state capital of this region, Honolulu.
-When people hear about cities on the Hawaiian islands, Honolulu is the one that almost everyone has heard of.
+The island of Oahu is home to the state capital of this region, Honolulu, Hawaii.
+When people hear about cities in the Hawaii islands, Honolulu is the one that almost everyone has heard of.
 This island is around 600 square miles big and populates around 954,000 people.
 Along with this, there are many visitors that head on over to this island daily, regardless of the weather that is upon this island.
 Oahu is a bit farther out than the big island and Maui, but is worth the extra travel.
 When you visit Oahu, there are two main regions that you should consider: Waikiki and the North Shore.

 Overall, Oahu is a great island to visit.
 It has the blue ocean and the relaxing Hawaiian vibe, but it also has opportunity for shopping and adventurous explorations.
 Make sure you go ahead and check it out.

 Although there are the many islands you can visit of the Big Island, Oahu, and even Maui, there is also the option of Kauai.
 Kauai is the farthest island from the mainland of the United States.
-Although it is not as popular as the other three with tourists, it still is an excellent option for a great time.
+Although it is not as popular as the other three with tourists, it still is an excellent option for a great time when deciding which island in Hawaii to choose.
 The sun, the calming waves, and the relaxed culture of the true Hawaiian roots await you on this beautiful island, if you feel its call.

 The island of Kauai is just over 550 square miles and populates over 65,000 people.
-This island of the Hawaiian archipelago is nicknamed the “garden isle” due to its rainforest-like areas that occupy most of the land.
+This island in Hawaii is nicknamed the “garden isle” due to its rainforest-like areas that occupy most of the land.
 In fact, when you come to this island you will hear about the many waterfalls, hikes, and cliffs you can explore beyond the many beaches that exist.
 Yet, what exactly is there to do on the island of Kauai?

 There are four main regions on this island to explore.
 The first region is the North Shore.
 On this side of the island, you will find the amazing Napali Coast that Kauai happens to be known for, Hanalei town, Waioli Mission Church, and the Daniel K. Inouye Kilauea Lighthouse.
 Together, these attractions make the Northshore a great spot to visit.
 The beaches are relaxing, the town has exactly what you need, and the church and lighthouse add the perfect touch to the North Shore’s relaxing Hawaiian vibe.
 You can even go check them out, if you’d like.
 Secondly, you can head on over to the Coconut Coast, which is the East side of this island.
 You will find Kapaa town, which has many boutiques and places to explore and is the perfect day outing.
 Yet, you will also find adventurous opportunity on this side of the island.
 The Fern Grotto, Wailea River, and Opaekaa Falls are here for exploration.
 Take a boat, swim, explore, hike, and do your thing while you are out here in this region because it is absolutely gorgeous.